rasterio/rasterio/docs/quickstart.rst

     >>> band1[row, col]
     7566

-To get the spatial coordinates of a pixel, use the dataset's :meth:`~rasterio.io.DatasetReader.xy` method.
+To get the spatial coordinates of a pixel, use the dataset's :meth:`.DatasetReader.xy` method.
 The coordinates of the center of the image can be computed like this.

 .. code-block:: pycon